AI Skills Fortune 500 Companies Are Hiring for in 2026

 If you’re in QA → Learn AI test automation (Testim.io, Functionize, Mabl).

-If you’re a Product Manager → Learn AI prompt engineering and AI product roadmapping.
+If you’re a Product Manager → Learn prompt engineering, AI workflows, and AI product strategy

 If you’re in Marketing/Sales → Master AI personalization & analytics (HubSpot AI, Jasper, Copy.ai).